alenaifuino/dev-notes/python.md

 _First_ write the test; _then_ run it and check that it fails as expected. _Only then_ go ahead and build some of the app.

 ### Terminology
-Functional tests may be called _acceptance tests_ or _end-to-end tests_ and they look at how the whole application functions, from the outside.
+__Functional tests__ may be called _acceptance tests_ or _end-to-end tests_ and they look at how the whole application functions, from the outside.
 Another term is _black box test_, because the test doesn't know anything about the internals  of the system under test.

 Functional tests can be a sort of specification for the application.
 It tends to track what might be called a _User story_, and follows how the user might work with a particular feature and how the app should respond to them.
 They have a human-readable story that can be followed and it's made explicit by using comments that accompany the test code.

+__Unit tests__ test the application from the inside, from the point of view of the programmer.

-#### Step-by-step
+#### Workflow
-1. Write a functional test describing the new functionality from the user's point of view
+1. Write a _functional test_ describing the new functionality from the user's point of view
-2. Once we have a _functional test that fails_, start to write code that can get it to pass.
-Use one or more unit tests to define how you want the code to behave.
-Each line of production code should be tested by at least one unit test
+2. Once you have a functional test that fails, start to think about how to write code that can get it to pass.
+Then you use one or more _unit tests_ to define how you want the code to behave.
+Each line of production code you write should be tested by (at least) one your unit tests
-3. Once you have a failing unit test, write the smallest amount of application code you can (just enough to get the unit test to pass)
+3. Once you have a failing unit test, you write the smallest amount of _application code_ you can, just enough to get the unit test to pass.
+You may iterate between steps 2 and 3 a few times, until you think the functional test will get a little further.
-4. Re run the functional test and see if it pass or get a little further code write
+4. Rerun the functional test and see if it pass, or get a little further.
+That may prompt you to write some new unit tests, and some new code, and so on.

+The functional tests drive development from a high level, while unit tests drive at a low level.

+> Functional tests should help you build an application with the right functionality, and guarantee you never accidentally break it.
+Unit tests should help you to write code that's clean and bug free.

 <div align="right">